Antonin Raymond: Corbusier inspiration

-Since the Reinanzaka House, Raymond had been interested in the work of Swiss architect Le Corbusier.
-He acknowledged that further contribution of Corbusier's ideas to the practice came in 1930, when Kunio Maekawa (who had just returned from two years working for Le Corbusier in his Paris Office) joined.
+Since the Reinanzaka House, Raymond had been interested in the work of Swiss-French architect Le Corbusier.
+He acknowledged that further contribution of Corbusier's ideas to the practice came in 1930, when Kunio Maekawa (who had just returned from two years working for Le Corbusier in his Paris office) joined.
 He later applied Le Corbusier's ideas to vernacular Japanese architecture.
 Based upon Le Corbusier's unbuilt residential scheme for Mr. Errazuris in Chile, he designed a summer house for himself in Karuizawa, Nagano.
 Where Corbusier had used rough masonry and a tiled butterfly roof, Raymond used cedar with larch thatch.
 Although the design was criticised by an American reviewer for being a copy of Le Corbusier's design, the Frenchman was so flattered and surprised that he included a photo of it in the third volume of his Oeuvre complète:

 Please be assured that there is no bitterness between us, but–as you yourself say–you made a slight mistake, that is you neglected to send me a note when you published the images of your Tokyo house, which is very pretty, by the way.

 Extract of a letter from Le Corbusier to Antonin Raymond, 7 May 1935.

 In 1922, Raymond had been admitted to Tokyo Golf Club and when it relocated to Asaka, Saitama in 1932, he was asked to design it.
 His links to golfer Shiro Akaboshi also led to several residential commissions.

-In 1937 in Tokyo, Articles of Association forming a new firm, Reymondo Kenchiku Sekkei Jimusho, were signed by Antonin, Noémi and a number of Japanese architects, including Junzō Yoshimura.
+In 1937 in Tokyo, Antonin, Noémi and a number of Japanese architects, including Junzō Yoshimura, signed Articles of Association forming a new firm, Reymondo Kenchiku Sekkei Jimushō.